Puerto Plata, Dominican Republic: Ocean World

 The investment on this project is valued at more than 45 million dollars.
-It includes a yacht marina, the permanent residence of some 19 dolphins, beaches and forests, as well as fishbowls, picturesque and exotic birds, a casino, and used to have Malayan tigers.
+It includes a yacht marina (the permanent residence of 19 dolphins), beaches, and forests, as well as fishbowls, picturesque and exotic birds, a casino, and Malayan tigers.

 Ocean World is located within a tourist complex on the north coast of the Dominican Republic.

 The investor and president of Ocean World, L. A. Meister, showed great interest in the tourist potential of Puerto Plata, in its first incursions in this city, as he was directed and oriented by Juan Carlos Moral, original owner of the lands of Cofresí.

 Museums

-Museo del Ámbar: The business Costa, Inc. A cultural company of family administration, directed by Aldo Costa, founded the Museo del Ámbar Dominicano in the 1982 in the Villa Bentz, (more elegant Hotel of Puerto Plata of the year 1918, built by the Spanish architect Marín Gallart and Cantú).
-This museum is considered the first Museum of Amber of the Dominican Republic and at the same time, a great historic monument of the city.
+Museo del Ámbar: The business Costa, Inc., a cultural company of family administration, directed by Aldo Costa, founded the Museo del Ámbar Dominicano in 1982 in the Villa Bentz, (more elegant Hotel of Puerto Plata of the year 1918, built by the Spanish architect Marín Gallart and Cantú).
+This museum is considered the first Museum of Amber of the Dominican Republic and at the same time, is a great historic monument of the city.

 La Zona Colonial (Casas Victorianas): From 1857, it was initiated in Puerto Plata.
 The Victorian style originating from England, call thus, in honor of the Queen Victoria, manager of that epoch.
 This it extended to almost everyone and was considered it more modern.

 The fundamental characteristics were the elaboration of the wood in artistic form, for the construction of dwellings.
 From that moment, Puerto Plata defined clearly their architectural style, evolving to what we have nowadays as our patrimony.
 The rise and development of that new modality in the art of construction, was what gave start, to the buildings of the Victorian houses of the decade from the 70 of the 19th century.
 Creating a unique style in the city, which him is known today as Victorian architecture of Puerto Plata.